Of presidents and health, history replete with secrecy, lies

 “The stories that he’s in bad health are understandable enough around election time, but they are not true,” his doctor told a reporter.
 Historians now believe his doctors concealed all the facts from their patient and the public.

-Roosevelt won re-election.
+Roosevelt won reelection.
 Only months later, on April 12, 1945, he died of a stroke.

 According to historian Robert Dallek, President John F. Kennedy suffered more pain and illness than most people knew and took as many as eight medications a day, including painkillers, stimulants, sleeping pills and hormones to keep him alive.
 Dallek, who wrote a biography on Kennedy, examined medical files from the last eight years of Kennedy’s life before Kennedy was assassinated.